CaliKane/ScriptObservatory/README.md

 ------------

-The ScriptObservatory Chrome extension is notified every time your browser is about to make a request for an object that Chrome classifies as a "script".
+The ScriptObservatory Chrome extension is notified every time your browser is about to make a request for an object that Chrome classifies as a "script" or "sub_frame".
 The extension stops the browser from making the request and makes its own request instead.
 Once it receives the content, it calculates a hash of the data and passes the object back to the browser.

-This way of grabbing the content isn't ideal and will hopefully be improved soon.
-Documentation of design decisions can be found directly in the source code.
+This way of grabbing the content isn't ideal, however documentation of design decisions can be found directly in the source code.
 ([chrome-extension/js/extension.js](https://github.com/andy11/ScriptObservatory/blob/master/chrome-extension/js/extension.js)
 would be a good place to start.)